This article has links to products and services we love, which we may make commission from.

 Edinburgh Airport is located in the West of the City, near to Newbridge and Ratho.

-The great news is that the Lothian airport bus service runs 24-hours a day to connect the City Centre with air travellers.
+The great news is that the Lothian airport bus service runs 24 hours a day to connect the City Centre with air travellers.

-The Hampton by Hilton Edinburgh Airport, DoubleTree by Hilton Edinburgh Airport, and Moxy Hotel (Gemma’s recommendation) are all located ideally for the airport – and are either a short walk or complimentary shuttle bus away from departures.
+The Hampton by Hilton Edinburgh Airport, DoubleTree by Hilton Edinburgh Airport, and Moxy Hotel (Gemma’s recommendation) are all ideally located for the airport and are either a short walk or complimentary shuttle bus away from departures.

 The Premier Inn and Travelodge hotels located at the airport are actually a considerable distance from the terminal, and so you should use caution if you are catching an early morning flight and looking to book into these hotels.